mlsecproject/blog.mlsecproject.org/posts/2015/drafts/2015-01-XX_alexcpsec_happy_holidays.md

 We have been very hard at work since summer, and a lot have been going on under the hood here:

 - Updates and improvements to our [open source projects](https://github.com/mlsecproject).
 Both [Combine and TIQ-test](https://www.mlsecproject.org/blog/2014/08/12/open-source-tools-release-combine-and-tiq-test/) are being used by several individuals and organizations for research and operations.
-It's wor

 - We have created a [community and a discussion group](https://www.mlsecproject.org/blog/2014/08/27/turn-down-math-introducing-mlsec-project-discussion-group/) for open-source contributors of MLSec Project and people working with data science and machine learning on information security.